lvulliard/IMGT-HLA-alignments-to-alignments-matrices/README.md

-This script aims to convert alignment files, as available on IMGT-HLA repository (ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/alignments/) to alignment matrices (either 0 encoding a similarity to the reference allele and 1 a difference or 0, 1, 2 and 3 encoding respectively A, T, C and G).
+This script aims to convert alignment files, as available on IMGT-HLA repository (ftp://ftp.ebi.ac.uk/pub/databases/ipd/imgt/hla/alignments/) to alignment matrices (0, 1, 2 and 3 encoding respectively A, T, C and G).
 Then, a distance matrix can be computed, by summing the pairwise differences in the alignment matrix.
 ############################################################